Prag8855/aab/frontend/content/newsletter/_february-2026.md

 [A third of immigrants are thinking of leaving](https://www.dezim-institut.de/publikationen/auswanderung-im-fokus-wer-bleibt-wer-will-gehen/).
 Half of them seek to improve their standard of living.

 I have just published [a guide for leaving Germany](/guides/leaving-germany).
 It mostly refers to existing guides, but it also covers obscure topics like the exit tax.
-It comes with dozens of small improvements to other guides.
+I also revamped my [*Abmeldung* guide](/guides/abmeldung-deregister-in-berlin).
+It's shorter and clearer.

 ## Apartment affordability test

 Graham at BerlinRelo has built [an apartment affordability calculator](https://www.berlinrelo.de/#calculator).
-It tells you what kind of apartment you can afford, and how long your search should take.
+It tells you what kind of apartment you can afford, and how long your flat search should take.

-## Things I have learned this month
+## What I have learned this month

 ### The weird thing with Apotheken